prk-2023/rust_tutorials/ownership_borrowing_referencing_slices/Readme-Ownership-ref-borrowing-lifetimes.md

 # Ownership, Reference, Borrowing, Slicing:
 ---

+Ownership in Rust refers to the relationship between a value and the variable that owns it.
+The Owner of the value is responsible for allocation and deallocating the value when its not required.

+The allocation of the value happens on stack or heap memory which depends on their type and  how they are used in the program.

+Stack Allocated Values:

+    Values that have fixed sizes and known at compilation time, example Integer, Boolean, tuple... (basic primitive data types).
+    These values are allocated on the stack and automatically de-allocated when they go out of scope.

+Heap Allocated Values:

+    These values are those that have a dynamic size, such as strings type, vectors, and boxes.
+    These values are allocated on the heap using dynamic memory allocation, and are deallocated when the value is dropped.
+    Note: the dynamic memory allocation is done by the related memory calls that in turn gets it from OS.

+In both type the concept of ownership applies and the owner of the value is responsible for ensuring that it is properly deallocated when its no longer needed.
 - Ownership is the fundamental concept of Rust.
 They are sets of rules that govern how Rust program manages memory.